davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

     Hello world 9 of 10!
     ```

 4. It seems a bit odd that your executable file would be named `a.out`.
-To instruct the compiler to output the executable under a different name, you can use the `-o <name>` flag.
+To instruct the compiler to output the executable under a different name, you can use the `-o <executable-name>` flag.

     ```bash
     $ gcc -Wall -g -o helloworld hwk1.c
     ```

     This would output the binary as `helloworld`, and you can run it using `./helloworld` on the command-line.

+5. After you're done, commit and push the `hwk1.c` file to github for grading.
+From the terminal,

+    ```bash
+    $ git add hwk1.c
+    $ git commit -m "<write-a-commit-msg>"
+    $ git push origin main
+    ```

+6. It may ask you for your github credentials again.
+Enter it now.
+(You should only have to do this once for the initial push).

+7. Navigate to your github repository from your browser to make sure that `hwk1.c` exists.

 <!--
 #### Make Utility and Makefiles: Multi-File Compiling